-I love this quote from one of my Colleagues (Gloria Dudley IBCLC)
+I love this quote from o Gloria Dudley IBCLC

 Only a small handful of women are physically unable to breastfeed their baby post birth.
 This is generally due to a condition called Breast Hypoplasia (when a woman has insufficient glandular tissue).